samthebest/dump/sams-scala-tutorial/serialization-exceptions-and-memory-leaks-no-ws.md

      * Obviously, because they do not extend Serializable, neither of them can be serialized.
      * */

-    /*How to solve unserilizable problem */
+    /*How to solve this kind of exceptions? */

     /*
-     * solution 1: Use outside reference and make object or class extend interface Serializable
+     * solution 1: Use reference outside and make object or class extend interface Serializable
-     * In this way, outside reference can be serialized by colusure cleaner and the task can be shipped from driver to data nodes.
+     * In this way, outer reference can be serialized by colusure cleaner and the task can be shipped from driver to data nodes.
      * */
     val SerializableClassHandler = new SerializableClass(1)
     rdd.map { x => SerializableClassHandler.func_1 }.count()